amirfakhrullah/MY-Shopee-Discount-Filter/README.md

 "# MY-Shopee-Discount-Filter"

-1- Don't forget to download chromedriver if you haven't already (and put the chromedriver in the same directory as these files).
+1- Don't forget to download chromedriver if you haven't already (and put the chromedriver on PATH, or in the same directory as these files).
 To download: http://chromedriver.chromium.org/downloads

 2- Open terminal and cd to the folder of the files